open-tiktoka/DouyinPy/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Version Information**
-Please include what versions of pydantic, playwright, and tiktokapipy you have installed (can be found with `pip freeze`).
+Please include what versions of pydantic, playwright, and douyinapipy you have installed (can be found with `pip freeze`).

 **Additional context**
 Add any other context about the problem here.